Impact and Implications of Quantum Computing on Blockchain-based Electronic Health Record Systems

 This has underscored the transformative potential as well as the weaknesses involved in integrating quantum computing and blockchain technologies into EHR.
 However, Ethereum, Bitcoin, and Ripple vary in their transaction rates; all three face a similar quantum threat while having large differences in energy consumption.
 These are problems that would call for more research into quantum-resistant systems and strategic implementation.
 Actualization of a secure, efficient, and patient-centered Healthcare 4.0 will call for proactive research collaboration and strategic efforts towards ensuring technological and environmental sustainability.

-Keywords: Quantum computing, Blockchain, Electronic health records (EHRs), Quantum resistance, Healthcare 4.0.
+Keywords: Quantum computing, Blockchain, Electronic health records (EHRs), Quantum resistance, Healthcare 4.0, Bitcoin.

 1. INTRODUCTION